-A copy of the application is found in the College View Book or online.
+Download a copy of the application or apply to DCAD online.
 To request a catalog, please fill out an online form.

 - A Portfolio Review: All applicants living within a 200-mile radius of DCAD and Wilmington, Delaware, are expected to visit the College in person for a portfolio review and tour of the school.
 Applicants who cannot visit in person may mail in a CD of their portfolio to the DCAD Admissions Office, or upload on dcad.slideroom.com as outlined under Portfolio Requirements.